splim2002/ng7project/README.md

     - refer to images '0014-1' in tutorials folder

 15. Menubar: Add routerLink & routerLinkActive

     - refer to images '0015' in tutorials folder

+16. Remove ProductsComponent.
+Instead, we create new Module (ProductModule) and store components that related to it.

+    - Command to create "Product" module
+      > ng g module product --routing